 Scope of Managerial Economics

 There are numerous universities and institutes around the world that offer plentiful programs in Managerial Economics, ranging from degree courses to diplomas.
-To assist you further in your research, here is a list of top 10 universities providing an array of courses in this field:
+To assist you further in your research, here is a list of the top 10 universities providing an array of courses in this field:

 - Bocconi University, Italy